anvode/scraper/README.md

 * create a express server provides a route for the webb scraping api
 * add url validation
 * choose node-fetch for requests.
 Because of similar client fetch syntax
+* add cors module to call with the client domain
+* there are several to structure the api.
+My decision was to have less work at client side

 ## App